blendsdk/blend-class-system/README.md

 Or just run ```npm install blend-class-system``` if you do not have a ```package.json``` for your project

 Next you need to ```require('blend-class-system');``` in the main file of your project.
 You need to do this only once.
-BlendJS will make itself available from the global scope of your node.js and io.js application.
+BlendJS will make itself available from the global scope of your Node.js application.

 Here is an example from our HelloWorld application: